 Modifications are applied prospectively.
 The amendments to IAS 1 are effective for annual periods beginning on January 1, 2023.
 Early application is allowed.
 Once the entity applies the amendments to IAS 1, it can also apply amendments to the IFRS 2 Practice Statement.
-The Bank's management will assess the impact of this standard on the presentation of the statement of financial position.
+The Bank's management considers that there is no impact on the presentation of the consolidated financial statement.

 Amendment IAS 12 - Deferred taxation of assets and liabilities arising from a single transaction.
 This Amendment was issued on May 7, 2021, concerning the management of deferred taxes on transactions such as leases and decommissioning obligations.
 In these situations, entities must recognise deferred assets and liabilities in the event that temporary differences occur, both deductible and taxable for the same amount.
 The modifications are effective in the financial year starting on January 1, 2023, with early application allowed.
-The Bank's management will assess the impact of this standard on the presentation of the statement of financial position.
+The Bank's management considers that there is no material impact on the presentation of the consolidated financial statement.